Academic advising on the CSUMB and GE requirements, course planning, two-year plan workshops.

 Academic coaching and academic skills workshops.

-CAMP assists first-year students from migrant and farm worker backgrounds with academic advising, personal counselling, financial assistance and health services.
+CAMP assists first-year students from migrant and farm worker backgrounds with academic advising, personal counseling, financial assistance and health services.

 Free tutoring for language, math, science, technology, writing and ESL support.